Marriage is not always forever.

 And, of course, you will need to show the marriage was genuine.

-What Happens If A Divorce Takes Place After Permanent Residence Is Granted?
+What Happens To Permanent Residence If A Divorce Takes Place After Green Card Status Has Been Granted?

 Many individuals believe that after a marriage-based green card is granted, a divorce has no effect on permanent resident status.